Find Trade Colleges

 Top 10 Most Popular Clinical/Medical Laboratory Science Associate Degree Schools

 Our analysis found George Washington University to be the most popular school for clinical/medical laboratory science students who want to pursue a associate degree in the Middle Atlantic Region .
-Located in the large city of Washington, GWU is a private not-for-profit college with a fairly large student population.
+Located in the large city of Washington, GWU is a private not-for-profit school with a fairly large student population.

 Of the 9 students majoring in clinical laboratory science at GWU, 67% are male and 33% are female.